TristanChao/c0724-code-solutions/react-modal/react-modal-quiz-notes.md

   - you show a dialog with the showModal() function
   - you hide it with the close() function
 - How do you manipulate child components in React?
 Why will that not work for the `<dialog>` element?
-  - you can manipulate children of custom components by nesting them and creating a 'children' prop in the component which has a type of ReactNode
+  - you pass the child a prop that can be used to affect its behavior
   - this wouldn't work in a regular dialog element because you can't access its props the same way as a custom component
 - How do you call the dialog element's functions in React?
   - you need to set its ref prop to a useRef, then you can call its function through ref.current